WHAT WE DO

 HOW IT ALL BEGAN

 In 2010 Peg Alford Pursell, our director and editor-in-chief, founded the literary reading series Why There Are Words (WTAW) in the San Francisco Bay Area shortly after she moved to Sausalito from across the country.
 For 10 years, every month WTAW drew audiences from the Bay Area and beyond, often standing room only crowds, to hear authors read their work.
 In 2016 WTAW began expanding to other cities: New York City, Los Angeles, Pittsburgh, Portland, Austin, New Orleans, and Asheville NC.

-As Peg continued to encounter provocative, compelling new writing, she found it harder to let go of the knowledge that the writing deserved a wider audience—and quite often, a committed publisher.
-After researching the world of small press publishing, she founded WTAW Press, announcing its launch live at the December 2015 WTAW reading event in Sausalito.
-In 2016, WTAW Press applied for and was granted status as a 501(c)(3) nonprofit, formed its small hardworking Board of Directors, and opened for manuscript submissions that summer of 2016.
+As Peg continued to encounter provocative, compelling new writing, she found it harder to let go of the knowledge that the writing deserved a wider audience—and a committed publisher.
+After researching the world of small press publishing, she founded WTAW, announcing its launch live at the December 2015 WTAW reading event in Sausalito.
+WTAW formed its small hardworking Board of Directors, was granted status as a 501(c)(3) nonprofit, and opened for manuscript submissions that summer of 2016.
 Our inaugural titles were published in September of 2017 to great notice and acclaim.

 INTERESTED IN JOINING US?